Skip to content

 Prostate enlargement and cancer may be caused by zinc deficiency.

-Over 50% of men 60+ years old and about 90% of men between 70 and 80 years old suffer from prostate enlargement, which is a risk factor for developing prostate cancer, the second most common type of cancer in men.
+Over 50% of men 60+ and about 90% of men between 70 and 80 years old suffer from prostate enlargement, which is a risk factor for developing prostate cancer, the second most common type of cancer in men.

 Both have been linked to zinc deficiency that could be caused by dietary deficiencies or by zinc absorption decline.
 Learn more.